Skip to main content

 Steps to get a COR

-Register with your provincial Workers’ Compensation Board:
+Register with your provincial Workers’ Compensation Board

 Audit Options: ISO Certification